 VirtIO can use various different buses, aka transports as described in the spec.
 While VirtIO devices are commonly implemented as PCI devices on x86, embedded devices models like ARM/RISC-V, which does not normally come with PCI support might use simple memory mapped device (MMIO) instead of the PCI device.
 The memory mapped virtio device behaviour is based on the PCI device specification.
 Therefore most operations including device initialization, queues configuration and buffer transfers are nearly identical.
 Both MMIO and non-legacy PCI are supported in barebox.

-The VirtIO spec defines a lots of VirtIO device types, however at present only block, console, input and RNG devices are supported.
+The VirtIO spec defines a lots of VirtIO device types, however at present only block, network, console, input and RNG devices are supported.

 1.30.3.
 Build Instructions¶

 Building barebox for QEMU targets is no different from others.
 For example, we can do the following with the CROSS_COMPILE environment variable being properly set to a working toolchain for ARM:

 The following QEMU command line is used to get barebox up and running with a VirtIO console on ARM:

 $ qemu-system-arm -m 256M -M virt -nographic \ -kernel ./images/barebox-dt-2nd.img \ -device virtio-serial-device \ -chardev socket,path=/tmp/foo,server,nowait,id=foo \ -device virtconsole,chardev=foo,name=console.foo

 To access the console socket, you can use

 Note the use of

 -kernel ./images/barebox-dt-2nd.img instead of